Mahoney/mahoney.github.com/_posts/2010-04-19-system-out-over-slf4j-code-complete.md

 In order to prevent classloader leaks when contextsare reloaded the new PrintStreams are created by a special classloader so that they do not themselves maintain a reference to the context classloader.
 However, since the PrintStreams do maintain a reference to the context's SLF4J instance the user must also stop sending System.out/err to SLF4J in a context before discarding or reloading it to avoid a classloader leak via the stopSendingSystemOutAndErrToSLF4J method on the SysOutOverSLF4J class.
 This happens automatically if using the provided SysOutOverSLF4JServletContextListener.

 #### Don't most logging systems print to the console?
 Won't that mean infinite recursion?
-Fortunately, Log4J, JULI &amp; Logback all do so through the write methods on PrintStream, which are rarely used for direct logging.
+Fortunately, Log4J, JULI & Logback all do so through the write methods on PrintStream, which are rarely used for direct logging.
 Consequently these methods on the new PrintStreams proxy directly to the old System.out/err PrintStreams, allowing these logging frameworks to work as before.

 Other SLF4J implementations may not fit this useful pattern.
 They can be registered with sysout-over-slf4j via static methods on the SysOutOverSLF4J class to permit them to access the console.